-- Principle of development

-- Impact on residential amenity

-- Impact on character, appearance and significance of heritage asset
+- Impact on the character, appearance and significance of the heritage asset

-RECOMMENDATION

-Refusal
+RECOMMENDATION Refusal

 1.0 THE SITE AND SURROUNDINGS

 - 1.1 The site is located to the east of Hulland Ward with Millington Green and Biggin located to the north west.
 It is accessed directly from the A517 just west of Cross o'th'hands via a road also serving Toad Holes Farm with the application at the end of the access road to the north west.
 The linear barn to the north west of the farmhouse has recently been converted.
 Biggin Footpath 19 runs adjacent to the north western boundary and goes east to the rear of the barn then heads north east. - 1.2 Biggin Old Hall, Hulland Ward is a Grade II listed building (listed 1983).
 The property comprises of the Hall itself, a detached linear stone barn and two detached brick outbuildings.
 The barn and outbuildings are all curtilage-listed to the Hall and benefit from the Grade II listing.
 The Hall dates from the early 18th century.